Testing for >1000 conditions using your DNA

 Should I Consider Genetic Pancreatic Cancer Testing?

-If you have a family history of pancreatic cancer, or related cancers such as breast, ovarian, prostate, or melanoma, you may want to consider genetic testing.
+If you have a family history of pancreatic cancer, or related cancers such as breast, ovarian, prostate, or melanoma, you may want to consider pancreatic cancer genetic testing.
 Inherited changes (mutations) in genes such as BRCA2, BRCA1, PALB2, CDKN2A, and ATM can significantly raise the risk of developing pancreatic cancer.
 Testing can help you find out whether you carry one of these mutations, offering important information for your future health and your family's.

 You might be at higher risk if you have two or more close relatives who have had pancreatic cancer, if someone in your family was diagnosed at a young age (under 50), or if there is a known inherited condition like hereditary breast and ovarian cancer syndrome (HBOC) or Lynch syndrome.
 People of Ashkenazi Jewish descent are also at increased risk for certain inherited mutations.
 Research suggests that about 5-10% of pancreatic cancers are linked to inherited genetic changes.
 Understanding your genetic risk can open the door to earlier monitoring, preventative options, and personalised care plans.